MicroEJ/Example-ExternalResourceLoader/README.md

 - `src/main/c`: C sources.

-## Enable the External Resources Loader module in the platform
+## Enable the External Resources Loader Module in the Platform

 The External Resources Loader module needs to be activated in the STM32F7508-DK platform before using it.
 In the **stm32f7508_freertos-configuration** project: